trystanzj/trystanzj.github.io/adsf/alerting.md

 # Alerting

-The Farly ADSF scripts will only generate output if a firewall configuration issue is found.
+The Farly ADSF applications will only generate output if a firewall configuration issue is found.

 All Farly ADSF application output is printed to STDOUT.
 The STDOUT output can be collected and emailed to administrators.
 This requires a Mail Transfer Agent (MTA) to be running on the Farly ADSF server.